alexmorosmarco/gst-project/README.md

 **Step 3: 1st developer modifies a submodule and pushes it**
   1. Commit and push the changes on the submodule git repository.
-  2. Commit and push the submodule folder on main project git repository, which contains the pointed commit SHA of the submodule.
+  2. Commit and push the changes on main project git repository, that will include the submodule folder which contains the new pointed commit SHA of the submodule.

+     *Note:* this works like this cause everytime we change the current commit on the submodule git repository, through `git checkout ...` or `git commit ...` for instance, the main project local submodule *folder file* will point to that commit.

 **Step 4: 2nd developer updates to last changes on the submodules**
   1. `git pull`